Destinations Italy Milan & Lakes

 Via Brera 28 · Brera

-Milan's great public collection — Caravaggio's Supper at Emmaus, Mantegna's Dead Christ, Raphael's Marriage of the Virgin, all in one wing.
-Less queue-heavy than the Vatican or the Uffizi for an equally serious collection.
+Milan's great public collection: Caravaggio's Supper at Emmaus, Mantegna's Dead Christ, Raphael's Marriage of the Virgin, all in one wing.
+Less queue-heavy than the Vatican or the Uffizi, for a collection that concedes nothing.
 Pair with a morning at the Pinacoteca and a long lunch at Ratanà or Silvano.

 €15Closed MonFree first Sun/month